New observations on primitive roots modulo primes

-Let $p$ be an odd prime and $a$ be any quadratic residue modulo $p$.
-How to solve the congruence $x^2\eq a\pmod p$ quickly?
-By the Tonelli-Shanks Algorithm (cf. R. Crandall and C. Pomerance [CP, pp. 93-95]), if we know a quadratic nonresidue $d\in\Z$ modulo $p$ then one can solve $x^2\eq a\pmod p$ efficiently as follows:
+Let $a$ be a quadratic residue modulo an odd prime $p$.
+How to solve the congruence $x^2\eq a\pmod p$ efficiently?
+By the Tonelli-Shanks Algorithm (cf. R. Crandall and C. Pomerance \cite[pp. 93-95]{CP}), if we know a quadratic nonresidue $d\in\Z$ modulo $p$ then one can solve $x^2\eq a\pmod p$ efficiently as follows:

 Write $p-1=2^st$ with $s,t\in\Z^+$ and $2\nmid t$, and find even integers $m_1,\ldots,m_s$ with $(ad^{m_i})^{2^{s-i}t}\eq1\pmod p$ for all $i=1,\ldots,s$ in the following way: $m_1:=0$, and after those $m_1,\ldots, m_i$ (with $1\ls i<s$) have been chosen we select $m_{i+1}\in\{m_i,m_i+2^i\}$ such that $(ad^{m_{i+1}})^{2^{s-i-1}t}\eq1\pmod p$.
 Note that $((ad^{m_i})^{2^{s-i-1}t})^2\eq1\pmod p$ and hence $(ad^{m_i})^{2^{s-i-1}t}\eq\pm1\pmod p$.
 If $(ad^{m_i})^{2^{s-i-1}t}\eq-1\pmod p$, then